bleshcom/Blesh-Android-SDK/README.md

 ### 2. Adding Credentials and Application Permissions

+#### Secret Key

 Blesh Android SDK requires **Blesh Ads Platform Access Key**.
 You may need to create one for the Android platform at the *Blesh Publisher Portal*.
 If you do not have an account at the *Blesh Publisher Portal* please contact us at technology@blesh.com.
-If you have your key you can provide it in your `AndroidManifest.xml` file.
+If you have your key you can provide it in your `AndroidManifest.xml` file with the `com.blesh.sdk.secretKey` key.

+#### Notification Icon

+Push notifications are rendered with the Blesh logo by default.
+You can customize this logo by providing a resource with the `com.blesh.sdk.notificationIcon` key.

+#### Notification Color

+Push notifications are rendered with the `#351F78` color by default.
+You can customize this logo by providing a resource with the `com.blesh.sdk.notificationColor` key.

+#### Permissions

-In order to properly initialize the SDK, you need to use internet and access network state permissions as below.
+In order to properly initialize the SDK, you need to use internet and access network state permissions.

 **Example manifest file:**